kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3939: Allow for recreation of pods once fully terminated
+# KEP-3939: Allow replacement of Pods in a Job when fully terminated

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good